History of the legislation

 Anti-Racism Data Act

-We’re working hard to make B.C. a more equitable, inclusive and welcoming province for everyone.
-One of the ways to support this work is the Anti-Racism Data Act, which will help identify and address systemic racism and other inequities in our services.
+We are working hard to make B.C. a more equitable, inclusive and welcoming province for everyone.
+The Anti-Racism Data Act will help us identify and address systemic racism and other inequities in our programs.

 This legislation, which became law on June 2, 2022, will be an important tool that will give the B.C. government and Indigenous Peoples and racialized communities better information to drive action and change.